LaSalleSoftware/ls-adminbackend-app/AWS_S3_NOTES_README.md

 - enter the name of the bucket you created in step #2 in the "Bucket name *" box
 - click the "Object name *" "Any" checkmark
 - please double check that you did NOT, repeat NOT, check the bucket name's "Any" checkbox.
   ==> WARNING!
-Clicking the bucket name's "Any" checkbox is COULD BE VERY VERY BAD.
+Clicking the bucket name's "Any" checkbox COULD BE VERY VERY BAD.
 - are we good?
 Ok!
 Now please click the "Add" button at the bottom right of the pop-up box
 - you should be back in the policy visual editor
 - note that now the "Resources" "object" box specifies the AWS resource that you just specified in the pop-up box